Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 ### Code-gen configuration

-First up, the entities need to be defined (configured) within the `My.Hr.xml` (`My.Hr.CodeGen` project).
+First up, the entities need to be defined (configured) within the `entity.beef.yaml` (`My.Hr.CodeGen` project).
 The entities that will be created are as follows.
 Note that we will add some shape (e.g. address) to the data so it is easier (and more logical) to consume and understand, versus mapping directly to the database structure.

 - `EmployeeBase` - this represents the base Employee in that it contains the key properties and will be used as the base for searching as a means to minimise the properties that are available outside of the `Employee` CRUD itself.
 - `Employee` - this represents the complete detailed Employee, which inherits from the `EmployeeBase`.
 All of the key operations for the Employee including the search will be configured/grouped as a logical set here.